Elasticsearch settings

 Basic Authentication (deprecated)

-The best practice is to use API Key or Access Token.
+The best practice is to use API Key.
 But if you have no other choice, you can still use Basic Authentication.

 You can provide the username and password to FSCrawler: